🚨 Scam Guide · 2026

 How to Avoid

-• Leave your passport at the hotel safe and carry only a photocopy of the photo page and entry stamps
+• Leave your passport in the hotel safe and carry only a photocopy of the photo page and entry stamp.

-• Never hand over your wallet — if asked for ID, hold it yourself and let them look at it in your hands
+• Never hand your wallet to anyone — if asked for ID, hold the document yourself and let them look.

 Scam #3